Easy Healthy Pasta with Crispy Rosemary Chickpeas

 Have you heard the latest health news about pasta???

-And in the meantime, let’s make this easy, healthy pasta with crispy rosemary chickpeas!
+Let’s make easy, healthy pasta with crispy rosemary chickpeas!

-While I usually like to cook with my favorite lentil pastaย or chickpea pasta, I chose to add the beans TO my pasta instead, and, you know what?
+While I usually like to cook with my favorite lentil pasta or chickpea pasta, this time, I doubled up the beans and added chickpeas to my chickpea pasta for an extra boost of protein and fiber.

-To make this Easy, Healthy Pasta with/ Crispy Rosemary Chickpeas, Roasted Tomatoes & Parmesan Cheese, you first need to gather all your ingredients ~ aka mise en place.
+To make this Easy, Healthy Pasta with/ Crispy Rosemary Chickpeas, Roasted Tomatoes & Parmesan Cheese, you first need to gather all your ingredients.
+You’ll need:

 This easy, healthy pasta is a perfect 1-dish meal, but for an additional dose of nutrition and deliciousness, pair it with your favorite seasonal fresh fruit, and dinner is served!